maeddes/hse-25-summer/README.md

 4. How does Docker ensure isolation and security between containers?
 5. What is a container registry, and how do you use Docker Hub to share or deploy images?
 6. Describe the process of building and running a containerized application using Docker, including common commands.
-7. In which way does Docker Compose use existing fuctionality and in which way does it extend it?
+7. In which way does Docker Compose use existing fuctionality and in which way does it extend it?.

 ### Homework
 - Get a Docker account